Home Recipe Roundup 30 Easy Easter Brunch Ideas for Sunday Morning

 Everyone knows that Cinnabon has the best cinnamon rolls around, but these copycat Cinnabon cinnamon rolls are hot on their heels.

-With this spot-on recipe, you can practically make your own Cinnabon cinnamon rolls from home, except you’ll get to make a dozen of them for about the price of two of the real things.
+With this spot-on sticky buns recipe, you can practically make your own Cinnabon cinnamon rolls from home, except you’ll get to make a dozen of them for about the price of two of the real things.

 Plus, your kitchen will smell amazing!